min2ha/ukwa-site/content/target/67744/index.en.md

   "subject": "Sport: Football"
 }

-# Marie Claire: This anti-domestic violence campaign has gone viral

 An article in Marie Claire about an anti-domestic violence campaign that went viral before England's 2018 World Cup opening game.